 - 6 Eggs

-- Add all the seasonings (and taste for needed salt).
+Add all the seasoning (and taste for needed salt)

 Have a blessed meal with your family and friends, and I hope everyone loves this dressing!